 🥫 Aquafaba

 This is the liquid from a can of white beans or chickpeas.
-Three tablespoons of the aquafaba liquid stirred with a whisk or fork for about 1 minute until it's a little foamy is equal to 1 egg.
+Three tablespoons of the aquafaba liquid (stirred with a whisk or fork for about 1 minute until it’s a little foamy) are equal to 1 egg.

-- Pro - Easy to find and uses something you may otherwise through away.
+- Pro – Easy to find and uses something you may otherwise throw away.

 - Cons - Doesn't provide as much lift and structure as many other choices.

-- Best Uses - Aquafaba is okay in muffins and cookies, but really the best use is for egg washes and meringues.
-More about this below.
+- Best Uses – Aquafaba is okay in muffins and cookies, but really the best use is for egg washes and meringues.
+Learn more about this below.

 🍌 Mashed banana

 Use 1/4 cup of mashed banana to equal 1 egg in baking.
-It works well but will give you baked goods a banana flavor.
+It works well but will give your baked goods a banana flavor.
 (You can also use mashed avocado.)

-- Pro - Easy to find, add nutrients to baked goods, works well.
+- Pro – Easy to find, adds nutrients to baked goods, and it works well.

 - Cons - Add sweetness and a strong banana flavor, so it's best in sweet baked goods where a banana taste works well.